-A rough order of magnitude, gross estimate, given best guesses on capture, transport, and injection costs, as well as benefit from EOR, is 994/tonne.
-The estimate for expected yearly reduction in CO2 emissions is 0.7 MMT CO2 e. and the estimate for total reduced emissions through 2025 is 8.0 MMT CO2 e.
+A gross economics estimate, modeled using best guesses on capture, transport, and injection costs, as well as benefit from EOR, is \$994/tonne.
+The estimate for expected yearly reduction in CO_2 emissions is 0.7 MMT CO_2 e. and the estimate for total reduced emissions through 2025 is 8.0 MMT CO_2 e.
 Due to the size and complexity of this kind of project, there is significant uncertainty in this number.

 Due to the very large investments required, as well as timing and logistical constraints, large amounts of capital expenditures occur towards the end of the measurement period (2025.)
-In order to avoid presenting a misleading number, capital and operating costs were amortized out to 2035 when calculating \$/tonne CO2 of mitigated emissions.
+In order to avoid presenting a misleading number, capital and operating costs were amortized to 2035 when calculating $\$/tonne CO_2$ of mitigated emissions.
 Huge capital expenditures will be required by facility owners as significant retrofitting of existing power generating facilities will be needed.
 Dependant on the type of capture technology chosen, additional water resources may also be required.
 For purposes of quantification, a 350 mile pipeline was assumed.
 No value was given to EOR at this time, as it is presumed that local sources would provide sufficient supply.
 In addition, significant amounts of fuel will be to be burned to power carbon capture, compression, transport, injection and long term monitoring.